-No student shall be transported in a private vehicle owned by an employee of the Okeechobee County School District unless the driver has been approved by the Supervisor of Transportation.
-In order to be considered for approval, the driver must submit a valid driver's license and proof of insurance to the Supervisor of Transportation.
+No student shall be transported in a private vehicle owned by an employee of the Okeechobee County School District unless the driver has been approved by an administrator or principal.
+In order to be considered for approval, the driver must submit a valid driver's license, full driving history, and proof of insurance to the employee's principal or administrator.